j2rong/HeadsOff/README.md

 - **Problems**

-  Feel free to [open an issue](https://github.com/j2rong/HeadsOff/issues/new) if there is any problem.
-You can turn on the logs and submit (you can find it in Xposed Installer) to help identify the issue.
+  Feel free to [open an issue](https://github.com/j2rong/HeadsOff/issues/new) if there is any problem or suggestion.
+  If you are having problems of notifications filtering, you can turn on the logs and submit (you can find it in Xposed Installer) to help identify the issue.